-The much-loved DJI Inspire 2 was released almost six years ago in 2016.
+The much-loved DJI Inspire 2 was released almost seven years ago in 2016.
 Since then, a lot has changed in the field of consumer & professional drones.

-On this page, I will keep track of the latest news, leaks, and rumors regarding the upcoming DJI Inspire 3.
-So, if you are a professional cinematographer awaiting the new drone, bookmark this page [Last updated: April-22,2022]
+I will keep track of the latest news, leaks, and rumors on this page regarding the upcoming DJI Inspire 3 on this page.

-DJI Inspire 3 release date
+DJI Inspire 3 release date officially announced

 DJI Inspire 3 Leaked Video & Images